hashimmsk/equation-to-motion/README.md

 - **Custom functions:** press `N` (or click the sidebar button) to type any expression using `sin`, `cos`, `exp`, `sqrt`, etc. The model validates and compiles the expression safely with `ast`, then adds it to the function list with user‑specified bounds.
 - **Video-style playback:** press `V` or “Play video” to run a single 360° rotation that stops automatically at the end—useful for demonstrations without manual timing.
 - **Adaptive integration:** press `A` (or click “Adaptive refine”) to run adaptive Simpson’s rule.
 The control panel shows the refined volume, the absolute error versus the manual Riemann sum, and the recommended slice count; the adaptive intervals are drawn over the 2D plot.
-Press `T` to cycle the tolerance and `G` to adopt the suggested slices.
+Press `T` to cycle the tolerance, `G` to adopt the suggested slices, and `S` to toggle between disk and shell methods.
+- **Numerical insights:** the info panel now summarises midpoint, trapezoid, Simpson, and adaptive volumes, relative errors, and convergence trends; error bars beside the graph reflect the manual vs. adaptive discrepancy.
+- **UI polish and education:** draggable domain handles, a refreshed palette, 3D shading, and context-sensitive tips help students connect algorithmic behaviour (errors, slice density, method choice) with visual outcomes.
 - **3D surface preview:** press `3` (or the “3D preview” button) to render a pseudo-isometric surface of revolution above the 2D slice view.
 The highlight follows the active slice so the animation tells a consistent story in both projections.
 - **UI polish:** a status ribbon summarises key shortcuts, the sidebar now has in-app buttons, and a message bar at the bottom communicates parsing errors or workflow hints while remaining within the MVC structure.